clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.7.9 on 2019-02-21
+  * Fix behavior of multi-inserts when database does not support generated keys [JDBC-176](https://dev.clojure.org/jira/browse/JDBC-176).
+  * Added _highly experimental_ support for `datafy`/`nav` (in `clojure.java.jdbc.datafy` namespace).
+This includes a convention-based approach to foreign keys with some assistance from a `:schema` option.
+This is subject to change and is provided mostly for informational purposes, as an example of the new functionality in Clojure 1.10.
+This includes a fix for the conventions from [JDBC-175](https://dev.clojure.org/jira/browse/JDBC-175).
+  * Add note about rewriting batched operations to `insert-multi!` for some drivers [JDBC-174](https://dev.clojure.org/jira/browse/JDBC-174).
+  * Support Oracle SID style URLs (`dbtype` can be `oracle:sid` which maps to `oracle:thin` and uses `:` as the separator before the `dbname` value) [JDBC-173](https://dev.clojure.org/jira/browse/JDBC-173).

 * Release 0.7.8 on 2018-08-13
   * Support multiple JDBC driver class names (MySQL introduced a new driver class name with its 6.x connector) [JDBC-172](https://dev.clojure.org/jira/browse/JDBC-172).